autarch/Dist-Zilla-PluginBundle-DROLSKY/share/CONTRIBUTING.md

 The distribution is managed with [Dist::Zilla](https://metacpan.org/release/Dist-Zilla).

-However, you can still compile and test the code with the `Makefile.PL` in the
+However, you can still compile and test the code with the `Makefile.PL` or `Build.PL` in the repository:
-repository:

     perl Makefile.PL
     make
     make test

+or
+    perl Build.PL
+    ./Build
+    ./Build test

 As well as: